-In an effort to boost revenues, several local governments in the Commonwealth of Virginia have enacted over 50 cigarette tax increases between Fiscal Year (FY) 2010 though FY 2015.
+In an effort to boost revenues, several local governments in the Commonwealth of Virginia have enacted well over 50 cigarette tax increases between Fiscal Year (FY) 2010 though FY 2016.
 Local governments have used the additional revenue to fund specific projects, match tax rates in neighboring towns and recoup falling tax revenues.

 Excise taxes such as cigarette taxes are especially problematic at the local level.
-First, they do not raise much money mainly because they are not a major source of revenue such as property or income taxes.
+First, they do not raise much money mainly because they are not a major source of economic activity as are property or sales taxes.
 Second, cigarette taxes are subject to jurisdictional competition as consumers go shopping for lower priced options.
 More sensitive to price increases than originally presumed, consumers purchase their cigarettes in a neighboring tax friendly town, out of state, or even on the black market.
-As a result local small businesses suffer the consequences, intended and unintended.
+As a result, local small businesses suffer the consequences, intended and unintended.

 How have local governments fared in their attempt to raise revenue collections through cigarette tax increases?
 In this study, the Thomas Jefferson Institute for Public Policy and The Beacon Hill Institute set out to answer this question by examining the fiscal effects of higher cigarette taxes.
 The study examined 27 geographically dispersed cities and towns from around the Commonwealth of Virginia.
-Several factors underlying the study include comparisons between proposed revenues, estimated revenues, pre-tax and post-tax revenues.
+Several factors underlying the study include comparisons between proposed revenues, estimated revenues, pre-tax increase and post-tax increase revenues.

-For example, the town of Vinton (outside the city of Roanoke) provides the most striking case study of a cigarette tax increases that produced a drop in revenues.
+For example, the town of Vinton (outside the city of Roanoke) provides the most striking case study of cigarette tax increases that produced a drop in revenue.
 In FY 2014, Vinton doubled its cigarette tax from \$0.20 per pack to \$0.40 per pack.
-Its FY 2014 Budget estimated that tax revenue would increase from \$321,976 in FY 2013 to \$459,375 in FY 2014, or a 43 percent increase.
+Its FY 2014 Budget estimated that cigarette tax revenue would increase from \$321,976 in FY 2013 to \$459,375 in FY 2014, or a 43 percent increase.
 However, the additional revenue never materialized and, instead, cigarette tax revenues actually plunged by 17 percent.
+This prompted Vinton to reduce the tax to \$0.25 per pack, or 38 percent in FY 2015.
+However, revenues fell another 26 percent in FY 2015 and 9 percent in FY 2016.

 The city of Alexandria's cigarette tax increases produced a similar, if less dramatic, result.
 In FY 2014, Alexandria raised its cigarette tax by \$0.20, from \$0.80 to \$1.00 per pack, or a 25 percent increase.
-However, actual cigarette tax revenues increased by only 14 percent missing the targeted revenue from this source by \$306,875.
+However, actual cigarette tax revenues increased by only 14 percent missing the budgeted revenue from this source by \$306,875.
+Alexandria, continued to raise the cigarette tax by \$0.15 per pack, or 15 percent in FY 2015 and by \$0.11 per pack, or 9.6 percent in FY 2016.
+Alexandria's cigarette tax revenues fell by 5.5 percent in FY 2015 and gained only 5.1 percent in FY 2016, despite a combined cigarette tax increase of almost 25 percent over two years.
+These revenues came in well below the 4.5 percent increase the city budgeted for in FY 2015 and the 10.6 percent increase the city budgeted for in FY 2016.